 - Kate Rajbhandari, Associate Director, Student Financial Services, 413-538-2291

 - David Hernandez, Assistant Professional of Latina/o & Latin America,413-538-2643

 - Kim Parent, Assistant Dean of Studies and Class Dean for New Students, Academic Deans, 413-538-2855

-- Ivonne Ramirez, Assistant Director for Student Programs and Leadership, Division of Student Life, 413-538-2478
+- Ivonne Ramirez, Associate Director for Student Programs and Leadership, Division of Student Life, 413-538-2478

 - First-Generation College Student's Survival Strategy: Work More, Sleep Less by Dr. David Hernandez, Assistant Professor, Latino/a & Latin American Studies, Mount Holyoke College